BEIRUT: It is a passion for life and nature and love for a homeland that made her visit and explore every Lebanonese hill, valley, and mountain.

-Majdalani travels to many places seeking to explore the unknown corners of the country while highlighting historical and cultural landmarks.
+Majdalani travels to a bevy of places seeking to explore the unknown corners of her homeland while highlighting historical and cultural landmarks.
 One of her main objectives is to boost domestic tourism, she says.

 "When we encourage domestic tourism, we urge people to visit forgotten rural areas, to visit distant villages."

-The avid photographer denounces the negative publicity that is being promoted which is distorting the reality of our country while attempting to counter it by highlighting Lebanon's true cultural heritage.
+The avid photographer denounces the negative publicity that is being promoted which is distorting the reality of Lebanon, playing her part in countering the trend by highlighting Lebanon's true cultural heritage.

-Majdalani takes pride in her work, pushing citizens from across the world to acknowledge Lebanon’s position on the map.
+Majdalani takes pride in her work, pushing individuals from across the world to acknowledge Lebanon’s position on the map.

 What is important is that we are the first to believe in our country."